reail-iitd/goalnet/README.md

 This repository contains code implementation of the paper "GOALNET: Interleaving Neural Goal Predicate Inference with Classical Planning for Generalization in Robot Instruction Following".

-Subitted to **37th AAAI Conference on Artifical Intelligence 2023**.
+Submitted to **37th AAAI Conference on Artifical Intelligence 2023**.

 ## Abstract